 What questions do you have about other senses?

-Activity Guidance: This activity uses a syringe to get kids thinking about the properties of air, if you do not have a syringe available there are several options that you can use instead: a small medicine syringe, a plastic bottle with a screw cap, or a tire pump (if you can cap the end).
+Activity Guidance.
+This activity uses a syringe to get kids thinking about the properties of air.
+If you do not have a syringe available, you have several other options that you can use instead: a small medicine syringe, a plastic bottle with a screw cap, or a tire pump (if you can cap the end).

 The NSTA Daily Do is an open educational resource (OER) and can be used by educators and families providing students distance and home science learning.
 Access the entire collection of NSTA Daily Dos.

 Thank you to Activate Learning for allowing us to use a lesson from their IQWST unit, How Do We Smell Things From a Distance?.

 Web SeminarWeb Seminar: Looking for a Few Good Educators to Serve on the NSTA Council and Board of Directors, October 7, 2021